benedfit/website/source/_posts/2014-07-28-authoring-critical-above-the-fold-css.md

 @import "footer";
 {% endhighlight %}

-Should you're partials not lend themselves to this sort of structuring, [Team Sass's conditional styles Compass plug-in Jacket](https://github.com/Team-Sass/jacket) can come in very handy.
+Should your partials not lend themselves to this sort of structuring, [Team Sass's conditional styles Compass plug-in Jacket](https://github.com/Team-Sass/jacket) can come in very handy.
 For example if your partial `_shared.scss` contained rules for both above and below-the-fold elements, the critical and non-critical rules